CASE STUDY: Philadelphia Robotics Coalition

 "This is simply outstanding!
 Comprehensive and thoughtful and dutifully captured our conversations and imaginings.
 I walked in distracted by the constant, painful world noise and the feeling I have sat through too many of these strategic sessions, but the deliverables and tangible next steps are extremely energizing and create a path forward worth following."

 By early 2021, the Coalition was ready to hire their first full-time Executive Director.
-We led the hiring committee in developing a job description, determing the hiring process, interviewing candidates, and ultimately hiring a highly qualified candidate with deep Philadelphia roots.
+Concentric Strategy led the hiring committee in developing a job description, determing the hiring process, interviewing candidates, and ultimately hiring a highly qualified candidate with deep Philadelphia roots.

-Through all of this, we also remain engaged in carrying out the development plan and various communications projects for the Coalition.
-Melinda is the Coalition's grantwriter, raising $238,000 in new grant funding in 2021 — more than 3 times their prior budget size.
-In 2022, we are working with staff to launch a new individual giving campaign and expand corporate sponsorship outreach.
+Through all of this, Concentric Strategy also remains engaged in carrying out the development plan for the Coalition.
+Melinda serves as the Coalition's grantwriter, raising $238,000 in new grant funding in 2021, the first year of grant writing — more than 3 times their prior budget size.

-To aid fundraising efforts, we interviewed and took photographs of students, so we can use students' own words to describe the impact of the Coalition.
+For the campaign, Melinda interviewed and took photographs of students.
+She then created a series of social media and blog posts using the students' own words to describe the impact of the Coalition.